-SMC operations were inaudible during the day and audible during all periods of the operator attended noise surveys at this location.
-SMC operations generated Laeq(15minute) contributions of 37 dBA during the day, 34 dBA during the evening and 35 dBA during the night-time.
-During the night-time period the SMC operations generated Lamax noise levels of up to 39 dBA.
+SMC operations were audible during the day, inaudible during the evening and audible during the night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of 31 dBA during the day and 39 dBA night-time period.
+During the night-time period SMC operations generated LAmax noise levels of up to 42 dBA.

-Meteorological data from the onsite SMC automatic weather stations showed wind speeds in excess of 3 m/s during the daytime and a temperature inversion in excess of 3°C/100 m during the night-time period of the operator attended measurements.
-As such, the daytime and night-time criteria are not applicable during the attended noise surveys.
+Meteorological data from the onsite SMC automatic weather stations showed temperature inversions in excess of 3°C/100m during the night-time period of the operator attended measurements at this location.
+As such, the night-time criteria are not applicable for Van der Drift during the attended noise survey.

-4.1.8 Operator-attended Noise Survey Results - 'Greenwood'
+4.1.7 Operator-attended Noise Survey Results - 'Greenwood'